za722-ic/GGLib/README.md

 ### Windows

 A `.sln` file will have been generated in the `build` folder.
 Open it using Visual Studio.

 Click the green "Local Windows Debugger" button to build and run one of the example projects.
+Set the project to "Release" mode to for good performance, or "Debug" if you want to use the debugger.

-You can select other example projects by opening "Solution Explorer" (CTRL+ALT+L), right clicking one of the demo projects (names "Demo_\*") and clicking "Set as Startup Project".
+You can select other example projects by opening "Solution Explorer" (CTRL+ALT+L), and then right-clicking one of the demo projects ("Demo_\*"), and then clicking "Set as Startup Project".
 The demos should give a good idea how to use the library.

 ### Linux